BrenPatF/Sandbox/README.md

 Once the preliminary steps are executed, the following steps run the unit test program:
 * The procedure Trapit.Run_Tests is called to run active test programs, writing JSON output files both to the tt_units table and to the Oracle directory, INPUT_DIR
-* Open a DOS or Powershell window in the trapit package folder after placing the output JSON file in the subfolder ./examples/externals and run:
+* Open a DOS or Powershell window in the trapit npm package folder (`see Install 3: Install npm trapit package below`) after placing the output JSON file in the subfolder ./examples/externals and run:
 ```
 $ node ./examples/externals/test-externals
 ```